easiwork/shazamforever/README.md

 # Shazam Forever
+### This is vibe-coded.
+Not a single line in this repo was written by a human being.
+A human is writing some footnotes to this readme though lol

 A desktop application that continuously listens to and identifies music playing in your environment using the Shazam API.

 ## Features

 - Continuous music recognition
-- Beautiful UI with album art display
+- Beautiful UI with album art display [^lol]
 - Song history tracking
 - Daily song history in markdown format
 - Caching system for recent recordings